miamiyankee13/api-docs-medicine-cabinet/source/index.html.md

 ### Required Fields
 Field | Description
 ----- | -----------
-userName | Your username
+userName | your username
-password | Your password
+password | your password

 If successful, this endpoint will return a 7 day expiry token.
 This token must be added in the header of any requests to protected endpoints via Bearer Authentication.
 The header should look as follows: